Last updated in April 2020

 This may result in other organisations refusing to provide you with products or services, or to employ you.

-This section tells you about the safeguards that keep your personal information safe and private, if it is sent outside the EEA.
+This section tells you about the safeguards that keep your personal information safe and private, if it is sent outside the UK and EEA.